-Fiona H. Levy, MD, MBA, Executive Director of the Sala Institute
+Fiona H. Levy, MD, MBA, Executive Director; Patient Experience, Quality, and Safety; Sala Institute

-As part of our commitment to innovation, we leverage expertise from schools across NYU and beyond, convening the Sala Institute National Expert Advisory Panel (NEAP).
-Comprising nationally recognized thought leaders and experts, the NEAP meets annually to reflect on and advance our mission-driven initiatives.
+As part of our commitment to innovation, we leverage expertise from schools across NYU and beyond by convening our Sala Institute National Expert Advisory Panel (NEAP).
+Comprised of nationally recognized thought leaders and experts, the NEAP meets annually to reflect on and advance our mission-driven initiatives.